BYLAWS OF THE WASHTENAW COUNTY BAR ASSOCIATION, INC.

 b.
 Friend of the Court Liaison Committee.
 The purpose of this committee is to establish and maintain close communications among the judiciary, Friend of the Court personnel, and members of the Bar to ensure mutual understanding of existing or proposed domestic relations legislation, substantive FOC policy, and local court rules affecting family law practice.

 c.
 PR/Community Liaison Committee.
-The purpose of this committee is to promote better public understanding and appreciation of the law--and at the same time work toward creating greater respect for members of the Bar, including overseeing the Association's Speakers Bureau.
+The purpose of this committee is to promote better public understanding and appreciation of the law--and at the same time work toward creating greater respect for members of the Bar.

 e.
 Race, Gender and Ethnic Bias Awareness Committee.
 The purpose of this committee is to address all forms of invidious bias and discrimination within the bar, the courts and related legal arenas.